SiFli SDK RF Test Guide

 | type | event_code | param_len | params... |

-The SDK provides a software inverse operation, uart_ipc_path_revert() (implementation in bluetooth_config.c:1634), which restores the state without a reset:
+The SDK provides a software inverse operation uart_ipc_path_revert() (implementation at bluetooth_config.c:1634) to restore without a reset:

 extern void uart_ipc_path_revert(void);